 NOTE: Due to the high demand of gymnastics we have implemented a waiting List System, Please to avoid disappointment make sure you attend the booking and registration days as the registration fee does not guarantee a class placement every term of the year even that you will have preference, This fee is not Refundable.

-If you run into, or anticipate, any difficulty in paying then please speak to Rebecca Crowley so something can be worked out.
+If you run into, or anticipate, any difficulty in paying then please speak to Angy Dixon so something can be worked out.
 Persons who are over due in payment will be notified once by letter and then the child will be withdrawn from classes.
 Please save unpleasantness by talking to the office staff as early as possible.

 FEES ARE PER TERM ONLY - DUE AT THE BEGINNING OF EACH TERM